ampproject/amp-github-apps/project-metrics/README.md

 AMP Project Metrics
 ===================

-This GitHub App reports metrics for the repository and scores each metric on a common scale.
+A GitHub App that reports metrics for the repository and scores each metric on a common scale.